ZertoPublic/Z4K/docs/NetworkConnectivity.md

 Use the following procedure to verify the ZKM-PX installation parameters.

-1. Validate connectivity to the provided external IP:
+1. Validate connectivity to the provided external IP.

     -  ZKeycloak component: